 The Assault Glider Trust Collection has now left RAF Shawbury

 The C-47 Dakota has joined the RAF Transport Command Memorial and is now on loan to the Metheringham Airfield Visitor Centre, the Tiger Moth has joined the Army Historic Aircraft Flight.
-The CG-4A Waco (Hadrian) glider has moved to the Dumfries & Galloway Aviation Museum and the Airspeed Horsa remains in storage at RAF Cosford.
+The CG-4A Waco (Hadrian) glider has moved to the Dumfries & Galloway Aviation Museum and the Airspeed Horsa has moved to Holland.
 Related artefacts have been donated to the Wartime Aircraft Recovery Group at Sleap airfield in Shropshire.